-War-damaged Ships.
+War Damaged Ships.

-(m) All employees engaged in the cutting and removal of torn, twisted, and displaced structural materials from vessels which have been damaged by bomb, mine, shell, or torpedo shall be paid extra rates as follows-
+(n) All employees engaged in the cutting and removal of torn twisted and displaced structural materials from vessels which have been damaged by bomb, mine, shell, or torpedo shall be paid extra rates as follows:-

-- (i) where such damaged structural materials are covered in oil residue and/or other unusually obnoxious substances, and there is a risk of such materials falling, or there are difficulties in the way of securing a safe foothold for working-2d. per hour extra; - (ii) where the work is carried out in the presence of explosives or combustible materials under conditions under which there is a risk of fire or explosion-4d. per hour extra; - (iii) where as well as working under the conditions specified in paragraph (i) hereof an employee works under those specified in paragraph (ii) hereof-6d. per hour extra.
+(i) where such damaged structural materials are covered in oil residue and/or other unusually obnoxious substances, and there is a risk of such materials alling or there are difficulties in the way of securing a safe foothold for working-2d. per hour extra:

+(ii) where the work is carried out in the presence of explosives or combustible materials under conditions under which there is a risk of fire or explosion-4d. per hour extra.;

+(iii) where as well as working under the conditions specified in paragraph (i) hereof an employee works under those specified in paragraph (ii) hereof-6d. per hour extra.

-The question of whether the conditions specified in paragraphs (i) or (ii) hereof or both of them exist in any particular case shall be settled by agreement between the foreman and the workman concerned provided that in cases of disagreement the matter shall be settled as provided in sub-clause (d) hereof in the case of dirty work, and the provisions of that clause shall apply to claims under this sub-clause.
-In any case in which it is agreed or decided that the specified conditions exist the extra rate prescribed shall be paid for the whole of the time the employees are engaged cutting and removing the materials restricted.
+The question of whether the conditions specified in paragraphs (i) or (ii) hereof or both of them exist in any particular case shall be settled as provided in sub-clause (d) hereof in the case of dirty work, and the provisions of that clause shall apply to claims under this sub-clause.

+In any case in which it is agreed or decided that the specified conditions exist the extra rate prescribed shall be paid for the whole of the time the employees are engaged cutting and removing the materials mentioned.